00-kelvin/gordus-rotation/README.md

 * BLAST against T. clavata and D. silvatica
 * Filter list of 534 to genes that had hits on all 5 other species
 * Make a spreadsheet for keeping track of links that I've been collecting for different species

+Pattern for T.clavata cds is TcXX where XX = chrom #, use that to make separate fasta files for Chrom 12 and 13 cds.

+Ran BLAST on T.clavata cds and D.silv big X chromosome.

+Created text files for each species containing all gene IDs with hits for that species (cat the 2 files for those with 2 x chromosomes, pipe to uniq) however, even when piping to uniq the combined files still had >534 genes.
+Don't know what that's about but extras should be eliminated once these lists are intersected with the original list

+Ok, intersected sequentially using ```sort sex_genes_mim_IDs.txt Dplan_sex_genes.txt | uniq -d > sex_genes_USAD.txt``` in this order:

+Start: 534
+add Dplan: 494
+add Lele: 387
+add Mbourn: 386
+add Tclavata: 376
+add Dsilv: 285

+final list is called ```sex_genes_USADLMTD.txt```

 ## 11.04.23